sureshbathala01/Primary-Vagrant/README.md

 #### Postfix Configuration

 Postfix is configured and set to use your host computer as a mail relay.
-To receive messages you can use the built in [MailCatcher installation](http://mailcatcher.pv:1080) (this will prevent your real SMTP mail server and mailbox from getting too much abuse).
+To receive messages you can use the built in [MailHog installation](http://pv:8025) (this will prevent your real SMTP mail server and mailbox from getting too much abuse).

 #### WP Test Data
 WP Test can be installed via the instructions at (https://github.com/manovotny/wptest).
 Test data is found in *[Primary Vagrant Folder]/www/default/wordpress/content/wptest* on your host machine.